 Learn why innovation is important for success, how to develop an innovation strategy, the importance of company culture, and how to leverage the expertise within your organization to shape the future of your industry.

-Most corporations aren’t structured for innovation.
+Large corporations aren’t structured for innovation.
 Their policies and processes are built around operational excellence, not experimentation and creativity.
 Because of this, sometimes they have to look for ways to make creativity happen.

 For instance, General Motors looked to outside organizations for innovation, partnering with a variety of small enterprises and educational institutions to gain insights into new technologies, skills training, and cultural issues.